FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 Testing the integration with your smart contract isn't essential, but it's good practice to ensure that your application is working as expected.
 It also gives you the ability to test your application in a controlled environment against a local node.

-We've provided some examples for each program type in the `./test` directory of your project.
+We've provided some examples for each program type in the `./test` directory of your project, and in the `.sw` source files as well.

 But let's also add a test for our new `decrement_counter` function in the `./test/contract.test.ts` file:

 <<< @/../../docs-snippets/src/guide/create-fuels/decrement_counter.test.ts#decrement-counter{ts:line-numbers}

+And a test for the decrement function in the `./sway-programs/contract/src/main.sw` file:

+<<< @/../../create-fuels-counter-guide/sway-programs/contract/src/main.sw#create-fuels-counter-guide-sway-test{rust:line-numbers}

 ## Next Steps